6 Easy Steps to Yoga Sequence Development

 Don’t be afraid to take risks with your sequences.
 Don’t be afraid to abandon a sequence in your class and come back to an old standby sequence you know always works.
 Don’t be upset if it feels like your sequence this week flops.
 But, most importantly, DO find ways to stay inspired because regardless of how fancy your sequence is, this is ALWAYS the key to your success ❤️.

 Oh, and one more DO.
 Do take advantage when someone offers up a sequence for you to use as your own (or alter it to make it truly your own).
-We do this every month for our YTP Yoga Business Academy members.
-Each month, we craft a done-for-you yoga sequence which includes a theme and a cheat sheet with diagrams of the flow.
+We do this for our YTP Yoga Business Academy members.
+We craft a done-for-you yoga sequence which includes a theme and a cheat sheet with diagrams of the flow.
 Join today, cancel any time.